department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 <span id="eligibility"></span>
 ## How we determine if you're eligible for protected rates

 To qualify for protected rates, your yearly income for 2018 must be at or below a certain amount.
 This is called the income limit.
 We count as income any money you earn in a year, including your salary, investment and retirement payments, and any income from your dependents.
-Some expenses, like non-reimbursable medical expenses (paid medical expenses not covered by your insurance provider), may reduce your countable income.
+Some expenses, like non-reimbursable medical expenses (paid medical expenses not covered by your insurance provider), may work in your favor to reduce your countable income.

 **We base your income limit on:**
 - The specific pension benefits you're eligible to receive (including added amounts for Aid and Attendance), **and**